ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

-This document describes the security features of the NFSv4 protocol and is unable to address security threats that are inherently outside the control of the protocol implementors.
+This document describes the security features of the NFSv4 protocol and is unable to address security threats that are inherently outside the control of the protocol implementers.
 Such matters as out of this document's scope.

 As a way of clarifying the threats that this document, and the threat